Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Security**
 The software should not require any user input, this would minimise the risk of any malicious input from the users.
-API keys used will not be included with the project to advoid any potential misuse.
+API keys used will not be included with the project to avoid any potential misuse.

 **Usability**
 Since the target clients of the software are rocket hobbyists, the software is designed to be used by users with a certain level of technical knowledge.
 However, the software still needs to be designed in a way so that it is easy to use.
 The User Interface should be reasonably intuitive to grasp and navigate, displaying most of the relevant information that the user needs for a rocket launch.